When Love Addiction and Narcissism Meet

 • Our attachment style can make it hard to bounce back from disappointment and failure.

+These attachment styles can affect adult relationships by influencing emotional behavior and partner dynamics.
 As you can see, your attachment style is a key factor in determining your personal relationships.
 Because of this, working on your attachment can be incredibly useful for improving your intimate relationships and overall wellbeing.

 What Causes Love Avoidance and Ambivalence?